Kathy Shelton: Release of 1980s Clinton audio recordings

 In the mid-1980s, Roy Reed, a reporter for Esquire, recorded a series of interviews with Hillary Clinton.
+Reed had been hired by the magazine to write a profile of her, which ended up not being published.
+During the recording, they discussed Shelton's case.
 The tapes were released in 2014 after Free Beacon reporters found them in the archives of the University of Arkansas at Fayetteville.
+At one point, Clinton laughed in the interview while recounting that her client, Taylor, passed a polygraph test, which she said "forever destroyed my faith in polygraphs."
 Reed said in 2016, "She was laughing at the vagaries of the legal system that play out every day across America in one way or another."
-At one point, Clinton laughed in the interview while recounting that Taylor passed a polygraph test, which she said "forever destroyed my faith in polygraphs."

 Shelton said it was after hearing Clinton discussing the case in previously unpublished tapes that she decided to speak out publicly.
+She said of her interpretation of the tapes, "To me she's saying, they're guilty, and she's laughing about it."

 During the 2016 U.S. presidential campaign, Shelton was interviewed by The Daily Mail, a British tabloid, and set up a GoFundMe page to raise $10,000.
 On the page, she stated that Clinton had forced her to "undergo multiple polygraph tests" and "was sent for a psychiatric examination".
 Shelton did not undergo psychiatric examination: "one day after Clinton filed a request for psychiatric exam, it was denied by the judge."
 After The Washington Post published its fact-check of Shelton's claims, the GoFundMe site removed the text about polygraph tests and psychiatric examinations.